Veraticus/ultimates.guide/content/_index.md

 they are reproduced here by [Veraticus](https://github.com/Veraticus) with the author's permission, given that no advertising is added to the content.

+Additionally, ultimates.guide contains original content on how to do DRU properly!

-These guides can be altered on [GitHub](https://github.com/Veraticus/ultimates.guide)!
+All the guides can be altered on [GitHub](https://github.com/Veraticus/ultimates.guide)!
 Please contribute to keep them as relevant as possible.

 If you find this resource useful: